patmbee/fintech_2/module_12_challenge/README.md

 The following Machine Learning process were used:
 * Split the data into training and testing datasets
-* Created a Logistic Regression model (of categorical data) with the original data
+* Created a Logistic Regression model with the original data
 * Fit the model to the testing data
 * Evaluated the model using accuracy score, confusion matrix and a classification report.
 * Oversample the dataset then train model fit predict.